DennieDan/guidebook/index.md

 Built from my mentorship journey with Teach SG, this site shares key tips I've learned through both success and struggle — so your own journey can be smoother.
 My focus is on helping you design activities that truly engage students, especially those with short attention spans.

+My experience is specifically related to upper-primary students (from P4 to P6) so it may differ from those folks who will serve the mentoring in secondary schools.
+But most of the contents and tips are applicable for any mentors in general.

 ---

 ## Contact {id="contact"}